-Whether you’re the owner of a shared spreadsheet or have been invited to collaborate, after you open the spreadsheet you can see the edits made by others in real time, hide or show editing activity, and more.
-The number of people editing or viewing the spreadsheet (not including you) appears on the Collaborate button in the toolbar, and their names appear in the participant list.
+Whether you’re the owner of a shared spreadsheet or you’ve been invited to collaborate, after you open the spreadsheet, you can see the edits made by others in real time, quickly jump to where people are editing, and more.

 Accept an invitation to collaborate

-When you receive a link to a shared spreadsheet, what happens when you click the link depends on the access and permission set by the owner, the version of Numbers and macOS installed on your computer, and whether you’re using iCloud Drive.
+When you click a link to a shared spreadsheet, where the shared spreadsheet opens (for example, in Numbers for iCloud or Numbers on Mac) depends on a number of factors, such as the access and permission set by the owner, the version of Numbers and macOS installed on your computer, and whether you’re using iCloud Drive.

 Collaborate on a shared spreadsheet